cobyism/archived-cobyism.github.io/_posts/2015-03-07-the-burnout-equation.md

 Pressure cookers have [safety valves](http://www.unitedcooker.com/parts-of-pressure-cooker) for a reason, so find a way to let some of the steam to escape.
 If the pressure in your situation is external, speak frankly to the people from whom the pressure is coming from about the way it’s affecting you.
 Try and find out the background context that’s causing the pressure in the first place.
 It’s entirely possible that they may not realise the toll it’s taking on you.

 If the pressure is self-induced, that can sometimes be much harder to defuse, because it’s much more difficult to stay objective about the forces at play.
 One thing that I’ve found helpful is to run my internal expectations past someone else as a sanity check.
 Sometimes having someone tell you that something you expect of yourself is bat-shit-crazy really does put things in perspective and act as a circuit-breaker.
-Again, talking to people helps more that you probably think.
+Again, talking to people helps more than you probably think.

 ## End of the line